SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: More Comparative Results

-\textbf{HMean Accuracy.} Table~\ref{tab:hmean} reports the novel class accuracy and harmonic mean comparison against the runner-up method on CIFAR100 with Spiking VGG-9, further emphasizing the consistent performance improvements and the effectiveness of SAFA-SNN.
+Table~\ref{tab:hmean} reports the harmonic mean accuracy and novel class accuracy comparison against the runner-up method on CIFAR-100 with Spiking VGG-9, further emphasizing the consistent performance improvements and the effectiveness of SAFA-SNN.
+These results demonstrate that base classes contain abundant semantic information, enabling well-formed prototypes for novel classes with strong prior knowledge after subspace projection and update.

-\textbf{Comparison of all-session Accuracy.} Comparisons with SOTA methods on CIFAR100 using Spiking VGG-9, VGG-11, Spiking ResNet-20, Spiking ResNet-19, and Spikingformer are presented in Table~\ref{tab:cifar_svgg9},~\ref{tab:cifar_svgg11},~\ref{tab:cifar_sresnet20},~\ref{tab:cifar_sresnet19}, and~\ref{tab:cifar_spikingformer} and on Mini-ImageNet with Spiking VGG-5, Spiking Resnet-18 are listed in Table~\ref{tab:mini_svgg5} and~\ref{tab:mini_sresnet18}.
-These results demonstrate that SAFA-SNN consistently achieves the highest final-session performance, highlighting its robustness and effectiveness.